tstoff/jquery_workshop/README.md

 Starting small, we use this template to fiddle around with jQuery.

 ## Third Task:
-- Change the opacity of an image back to 100% if the mouse hovers over it (use the .fadeTo() function if you like)
+- Change the opacity of every single image back to 1.0 if the mouse hovers over it. (use the .fadeTo() function if you like).
 - Change the opacity back to 0.5 if the mouse leaves the Image.
-- A click on the image displays the text box below the images
+- A click on the image displays the text box below the images.
-- the 'hidden' class should be removed from the text box if it is visible
+    - The click should highlight the clicked image with a yellow border.
+    - The highlighting should only be shown at the last clicked image.

 Have fun :-)